The South Collection Rotterdam

 The South Collection is an intervention in public space through an identity correction creating an art collection out of rejected architecture and monuments.

-More precisely, it is a simulation of a museum experience in the form of a tour through a ficticious public art exhibition.
+More precisely, it is a simulation of a museum experience in the form of a tour through a fictitious public art exhibition.
 The project transforms large closed objects into a work of public art, made by the designers and artists of public space, the city developers and policy makers.

 The subject of the sculptures was a block of soon to be torn down buildings.
 The project sees these buildings (in Oranjeboomstraat, Rotterdam, Netherlands) as sculptures from the moment they loose their function (to be inhabitable) by becoming covered in metal plates and sprayed with a red x, as a sign of protection from being squatted, remaining in this form sometimes for years.
 The South Collection tackles the issue of institutionalization, whether of public space or public art in terms of growing privatization to the point where public space will no longer be space for the many, but for the few.